GiovanniPasq/agentic-rag-for-dummies/README.md

 5. The chat interface will appear at the end

 **Running Locally (Jupyter/VSCode):**
-1. Install dependencies first: `pip install -r requirements.txt`
+1. Install dependencies first (available inside the project folder): `pip install -r requirements.txt`
 2. Open the notebook in your preferred environment
 3. Add your `.md` files to the `docs/` folder (sample files available in `sample_files/`)
 4. Run all cells from top to bottom